chakra-core/ChakraCore/lib/wabt/README.md

 WABT (we pronounce it "wabbit") is a suite of tools for WebAssembly, including:

- - **wast2wasm**: translate from [WebAssembly text format](http://webassembly.github.io/spec/text/index.html) to the [WebAssembly binary format](http://webassembly.github.io/spec/binary/index.html)
+ - **wat2wasm**: translate from [WebAssembly text format](http://webassembly.github.io/spec/text/index.html) to the [WebAssembly binary format](http://webassembly.github.io/spec/binary/index.html)
- - **wasm2wast**: the inverse of wast2wasm, translate from the binary format back to the text format (also known as a .wast)
+ - **wasm2wat**: the inverse of wat2wasm, translate from the binary format back to the text format (also known as a .wat)
  - **wasm-objdump**: print information about a wasm binary.
 Similiar to objdump.
  - **wasm-interp**: decode and run a WebAssembly binary file using a stack-based interpreter
  - **wast-desugar**: parse .wast text form as supported by the spec interpreter (s-expressions, flat syntax, or mixed) and print "canonical" flat format